Veiled Prophet Parade and Ball: 1878 Parade

 On Sunday, October 6, the Missouri Republican had captioned a woodcut of a masked, armed, and hooded man posing in Ku Klux Klan garb (previously used in the newspaper on August 23, 1875) as "the original Veiled Prophet himself," adding that "It will be readily observed from the accoutrements of the Prophet [a pistol, a shotgun, and a billy club] that the procession is not likely to be stopped by street cars or anything else."
-Historian Thomas M. Spencer interpreted the Republicans reference to "street cars" as related to the Great Railroad Strike of 1877.
+Historian Thomas M. Spencer interpreted the Republican's reference to "street cars" as related to the Great Railroad Strike of 1877.
 "Newspaper feature stories since the 1950s have described the 'first Veiled Prophet parade' as a way of healing the wounds of a bitter labor-management fight," the 1877 St. Louis general strike, he wrote.
 He added, however, that the first Veiled Prophet parade was "more a show of power than a gesture of healing."
-(The Republican's Oct.
-6, 1878, article was largely satire, accompanied by a number of fanciful, previously published illustrations, raising questions about Spencer's interpretation.)

-1878 ball
+1878 Ball

 The initial ball in 1878 was held in the festively decorated Grand Hall of the Merchants Exchange, beginning in the late evening after the completion of the Parade.
 Its official start was a quadrille of costumed men from the floats of the parade and the women who awaited them.
 After two dances, the first being J.S.
 Bach's Royal Quadrille, the men retired to replace their disguises with formal wear for the rest of the evening.

 Suzanne (Susie) Slayback was chosen by the first Veiled Prophet, John G. Priest, to be the "belle" of the ball.

-Prophet's arrival
+Prophet's Arrival

 Normally the Prophet was introduced to the public either as a real person or as a giant replication when his parade exited the "gloomy-visaged" Den, where the organization had its headquarters.
 But he also arrived via a different method, as follows: